10 Fascinating Facts about the Eiffel Tower you should know

-Construction of the Eiffel Tower
+When was the Eiffel Tower build?

 Initially, Gustave Eiffel had planned twelve months of work; in reality, it would take twice that time.
 The construction phase, which began on 28 January 1887, was finally completed on 31 March 1889, just before the official opening of the Universal Exhibition.

 It took two years, instead of one as initially planned, to raise the square-based iron structure and give the city of Paris this now indispensable landmark.
 Since its inauguration, the Eiffel Tower has welcomed more than 200 million visitors.